GiuliaMar02/newproject/gaps.md

 ![Result](assets/images/gaps_false.png)

 The answer is false.
-This confirms that the official name of our cultural property is Abbazia di Nonantola, and that Abbazia di San Silvestro — found in Query 3 as a Subject — is only an alternative name.
+This suggests that the official name of our cultural property is Abbazia di Nonantola, and that Abbazia di San Silvestro — found in Query 3 as a Subject — is maybe only an alternative name.

 Then, we wanted to find out whether ArCo contains a **predicate** suitable for expressing the triple: